This article will help you:

 NOTE: This article continues directly from the article in our Help Center on rolling out your experiment.
 If you haven’t read that and followed the process it describes, do so before continuing here.

-Amplitude will not generate statistical calculations for experiments using binary metrics (unique conversions) until each variant has 100 visitors and 25 conversions.
-Experiments using non-binary metrics need only to reach 100 visitors per variant.
+Amplitude will not generate p values or confidence intervals for experiments using binary metrics (unique conversions) until each variant has 100 users and 25 conversions.
+Experiments using non-binary metrics need only to reach 100 users per variant.

 To generate and view experimental results, follow these steps:

 An experiment is said to be statistically significant when we can confidently say that the results are highly unlikely to have occurred due to random chance.
 (More technically, it’s when we reject the null hypothesis.)
-That might sound pretty subjective—what does “highly unlikely” even look like, anyway?—but it’s grounded solidly in statistics.
+That might sound pretty subjective, but it’s grounded solidly in statistics.
 Stat sig relies on a variant’s p-value, which is the probability of observing the data we see, assuming there is no difference between the variant and the control.
 If this probability drops below a certain threshold (statisticians refer to this threshold as the alpha), then we consider our experiment to have achieved statistical significance.The Summary section will display a badge labeled Significant if stat sig was met, and a badge labeled Not Significant if stat sig was not met.
 If your experiment failed to reach stat sig, click the Rollback button to stop showing this experiment's variants to users.

 The Summary section may include multiple badges simultaneously: